philno/manjaro-setup/README.md

 Install `pamac`, remove `octopi` and related packages.
 Enable AUR sources in pamac settings.
 Download `adapta` theme for KDE and GTK.
 Set theme options in `System Settings/Appearance`.

 Change `Removable devices` settings so data partitions are mounted on login.
+Alternative: Use `gnome-disk-utility` and edit mount options.

 ## Scaling content on small display